russelpovey/offerzen-assessment/README.md

 # Overview

 Please find the assessment for Offerzen.
-It's based of a CRA repo.
+It's based off of a CRA repo.

 Steps to run: